openemr/openemr/ccdaservice/README.md

 - sudo apt-get install -y nodejs

 Navigate to: openemr/ccdaservice and run the following to install requires dependencies.
-- sudo npm install --production
+- sudo npm install --only=production
 ## Windows Setup
 * Download and install nodejs for your windows version.
-  - Latest version tested is node v12.18.2
+  - Latest version tested is node v16.13.1
 * Ensure system variable NODE_PATH is set i.e %USERPROFILE%\AppData\Roaming\npm\node_modules.

 Navigate to: openemr/ccdaservice and run the following from an elevated PowerShell or CMD.exe (run as Administrator):
-- npm install --global --production windows-build-tools.
+- npm install --global --only=production windows-build-tools.
 (Deprecated) No longer required unless for some reason your environment doesn't have libxmljs binary available.
-- npm install --production
+- npm install --only=production
 ### Use
 * CCDA service must be enabled in OpenEMR's menu Globals->Connectors.
 * This service will automatically start on demand when required by OpenEMR.